cvanpop/llm-engineer-starter/README.md

 # Example usage in Jupyter notebook
 pdf_path = "data/inpatient_record.pdf"

-# To process the PDF and save as JSON
+# Process a PDF and save its content as .json and optionally .txt
 json_output = await process_and_save_json(pdf_path)

 # To process the PDF and save as JSON